FriendsOfECMAScript/ReactI18nRouting/docs/basic_usage.md

 # Basic usage

-Because this library has multiple points, this section provides a simple cookbook to make work the ReactI18nRouting in your application.
-In other chapters you can check more info about BrowserIntlProvider and language strategies, but to keep this tutorial simple we are going to use **ReduxBrowserIntlProvider** and **defaultUnprefixed**.
+Because this library has multiple points, this section provides a simple cookbook to get started with ReactI18nRouting in your application.

 First of all, we have to define our routes with their translations: